We' re still here to support you. In response to the Corona Virus - we have gone digital

 “Fantastic!
 A thoroughly absorbing visit; very well organised and informative.
 The children were engaged and learnt so much - the perfect start to our water topic."

-Education centre (Suspended due to Covid until Sept 2021)
+Education centre (Suspended due to Covid until further notice)

 Come and visit our purpose-built education centre at Chelmsford water recycling site.
 Spend a day touring the site and taking part in fun interactive educational sessions.

-Outreach (Suspended due to Covid until Sept 2021)
+Outreach (Suspended due to Covid until further notice)

 We also offer interactive educational outreach sessions tailored for students from foundation to further education, run by our Community Education Team.
 Find out when we’re in your area.